killertiger/docker_k8s_practical/kub-data-01-starting-setup/README.md

 ## Documentation

+### hostPath
 Mount the volume in the host path.
 It is a valid solution only for development.
+In case of multiple hosts, this solution will not work.
 ```
 volumes:
 - name: story-volume
   hostPath:
     path:
 ```

+### Persistent Volume
+Is detached from the pods